chrizzleybear/Tempera/README.md

 ** On Windows: **
 Download psql
-set environment variable SWE_DB_KEY to your password (choose one) 3run the following lines in your terminal:
+set environment variable SWE_DB_KEY to your password (choose one)

+run the following lines in your terminal:

 CREATE USER g4t1 WITH PASSWORD <your Password>;
 CREATE DATABASE tempera OWNER g4t1;